coopermaa/awesome-rack/README.md

 > These web servers include Rack handlers in their distributions:

+* [Rouge](https://github.com/guilleiguaran/rogue) - minimal and fast HTTP 1.1 server for Rack applications, powered by `EventMachine`, Ryan Dahl's
+  `http-parser(https://github.com/joyent/http-parser)` and `Rack::Builder`
 * [Ebb](https://github.com/gnosek/ebb) - A small and fast web server specifically for hosting dynamic web applications.
 * [Fuzed](https://github.com/KirinDave/fuzed-old) - An integrated replacement for Mongrel+Revproxy systems in erlang
 * [GlassFish v3](https://java.net/projects/glassfish/sources/svn/show/trunk/main) - an open-source application server project
   started by Sun Microsystems for the Java EE platform and now sponsored by Oracle Corporation
 * [Phusion Passenger](https://github.com/phusion/passenger) - A web server and application server, designed to be fast, robust and lightweight.
 Supports Ruby, Python, Node.js and Meteor, and is being used by high-profile companies such as Apple, Pixar, New York Times, AirBnB, Juniper etc as well as over 350.000 websites.
+Phusion Passenger 5 (codename "Raptor")  has an innovative and optimized HTTP engine, making it up to 4x faster than Unicorn, up to 2x faster than Puma and up to 2x faster than Torquebox.
 * [Puma](https://github.com/puma/puma) - A simple, fast, threaded, and highly concurrent HTTP 1.1 server writtern in Ruby.
 * [Reel](https://github.com/celluloid/reel) - A fast, non-blocking "evented" web server written in Ruby.
 You'll need [reel-rack](https://github.com/celluloid/reel-rack), a Rack adapter for Reel.